ryan-mcclue/musings/tower-of-knowledge.md

 TODO: what is blockchain and web3?

 # MCU
-Some chips have XIP (execute-in-place) which allows for running directly from flash
+On startup, copy from Flash to RAM then jump to reset handler address No real need for newlib, just use standalone mpaland/printf Some chips have XIP (execute-in-place) which allows for running directly from flash

 QI is a wireless charging standard most supported by mobile-devices for distances up to 4cm